What Employers Cannot Do

 The NJ Social Media Act does not:

-• Prohibit employers who have received specific information about the employee’s use of employer’s social media account from accessing information to investigate:
+- Prohibit employers who have received specific information about the employee’s use of the employer’s social media account from accessing information to investigate:

-Additionally, the statute does not prohibit employers from viewing, accessing, or utilizing information about a current or prospect employee that can be obtained in the public domain.
+Additionally, the statute does not prohibit employers from viewing, accessing, or using information about a current or prospective employee that is in the public domain.

-If a social media post by an employee does not involve protected activities such as discussing wages, organizing a union, reporting an unlawful employment act or a public interest related issue, or reporting workplace discrimination of all kinds, an employer may still have the right to terminate the employee.
-New Jersey does have laws in place that read as if they protect employees’ rights to free speech, but these protections generally (I believe almost always) seem not to apply to social media posts made outside of work hours and on personal accounts, employers have become in many cases the social media police.
+If a social media post by an employee does not involve protected activities such as discussing wages, organizing a union, reporting an unlawful employment practice, or a public-interest issue, or reporting workplace discrimination of any kind, an employer may still have the right to terminate the employee.
+New Jersey does have laws in place that read as if they protect employees’ rights to free speech, but these protections generally (I believe almost always) seem not to apply to social media posts made outside of work hours and on personal accounts.
+Employers have become, in many cases, the social media police.
 Amazing but true.

-What criteria is applied to determine if a social media posting is protected or not?
-The answer is that each case is unique, and outcomes will depend on such factors as the words used in the comment, the employer’s social media policy (if any), and any possible employment contracts in place.
-Additionally, certain industries regulated by federal or state laws may have additional restrictions on social media usage that could impact an employee’s job security.
+What criteria are applied to determine if a social media posting is protected or not?
+The answer is that each case is unique, and outcomes will depend on factors such as the words used in the comment, the employer’s social media policy (if any), and any existing employment contracts.
+Additionally, certain industries regulated by federal or state laws may impose additional restrictions on social media use that could affect an employee’s job security.

-Employers may not again, however, retaliate against an employee or applicant for refusing to provide usernames and passwords.
+Employers may not, however, retaliate against an employee or applicant for refusing to provide usernames and passwords.

 Employees beware!!!
 Accessing your social media accounts on your employer’s internet and/or computer may open you up to discipline and/or termination of employment.
 In these times of restricted free speech in corporate America, especially with government employers, extreme caution is recommended, especially if you give your employer access to your private account information.
 Be especially careful (to the point of self-censure) before you post any opinions, photographs, and even reposted articles from sources deemed to be conservative, liberal, or extreme.
-Employers in states like New Jersey can and have fired employees because of the personal opinions offered outside of the workplace.
+Employers in states like New Jersey can and have fired employees for personal opinions expressed outside the workplace.

-Dealing with an issue involving a threatened or effectuated office search that impacts you, then please contact Fredrick P. Niemann toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
-He welcomes your inquiry and you will find him and his staff easy to talk to.
+Dealing with an issue involving a threatened or effectuated office search that impacts you, then please contact Fredrick P. Niemann at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.
+He welcomes your inquiry, and you will find him and his staff easy to talk to.

 Fredrick P. Niemann Esq.